cible-colibri/colibri-poc/README.md

 - open: it should be able to use most existing models implemented for tools like MATLAB, TRN-suce, Modellica, ...
 - automatic testing: test cases that make it unbreakable even by very motivated idiots

+## Installation

+### Python
+We use Python 3.10 and a couple of packages.
+A good way to create an environment is to use conda.

+### Conda

+Install `Anaconda distribution <https://www.anaconda.com/distribution/>`_ or `Miniconda3 distribution <https://docs.conda.io/en/latest/miniconda.html>`_.
+The path to miniconda installation will be added to Windows environmental variables.
+The `*` represents a number corresponding to the version of miniconda installed.
+Restarting the computer is necessary to take into account the new paths.

+### Creating the conda environment

+Open a command line tool in the dimosim root folder, enter the ``ci`` folder, and then run:

+    conda env create -f environment.yml

+Activate the environment you just created like this:

+    conda activate colibrisuce

+For more information on conda environments, please visit https://conda.io/docs/using/envs.html.

+### PyCharm

+Pycharms is the IDE used for development, the community version is free.
+It can be downloaded here `Pycharm <https://www.jetbrains.com/fr-fr/pycharm/download/#section=windows>`_

 ## FAQ

 ### It is written in Python, will it be slow?